-3. For additional skills (total) For not performing required number of skills in a pass (too few) This applies even if the Superior Judge terminates the pass.
-5. For not having a minimum of two somersaults in a pass 6.
-Performing more than four somis in a pass 7.
-Performing more than one twist of 360E per pass combined pass difficulty greater than 5.0 pt in a 3.0 deduction for exceeding pass/level maximums.
-IN TERRUPTIONS OF A PASS - Whatever terminates a pass will receive the appropriate deduction.
-1. Takes intermediate step with a hand or foot or stops.
-2. Performing twists greater than 360E per pass NOTE: Will also result in loss of skill and 3.0 deduction for exceeding pass/level maximums.
-3. Not starting with a run or a hurdle (will result in termination).
+3. For additional skills (total) 1.0 pt.
+4. For not performing required number of skills in a pass (too few) 1.0 pt.
+This applies even if the Superior Judge terminates the pass.
+5. For not having a minimum of two somersaults in a pass 2.0 pt.
+6. Performing more than four somis in a pass 2.0 pt.
+7. Performing more than one twist of 360E per pass 2.0 pt.
+8. Performing combined pass difficulty greater than 5.0 pt 2.0 pt.

+INTERRUPTIONS OF A PASS - Whatever terminates a pass will receive the appropriate deduction.

+- 1. Takes intermediate step with a hand or foot or stops.